Ij888/TinkerWithJekyll/README.md

 TinkerWithJekyll
 ================

-A repo where code snippets are lovingly abused, butchered, wrecked then happily restored to something better than their former self.
+A repo where jekyll code snippets are lovingly abused, butchered, wrecked then happily restored to something better than their former self.